Title: Reinforcement Learning with Approximated Rewards for Signal Temporal Logic Specifications

 Students: Lin-Chi Wu

-Date: 25.08.2023
+Defense Date: 25.08.2023

 Abstract: Reinforcement learning (RL) is an effective approach to motion planning in autonomous driving, where an optimal driving policy can be automatically learned using the interaction data with the environment.
 Nevertheless, the reward function for an RL agent, which is significant to its performance, is challenging to determine.
-The conventional work mainly focuses on rewarding safe driving states but does not incorporate the awareness of risky driving behaviors of the vehicles.
+Conventional work mainly focuses on rewarding safe driving states but does not incorporate awareness of the risky driving behaviors of vehicles.
 In this paper, we investigate how to use risk-aware reward shaping to leverage the training and test performance of RL agents in autonomous driving.
 Based on the essential requirements that prescribe the safety specifications for general autonomous driving in practice, we propose additional reshaped reward terms that encourage exploration and penalize risky driving behaviors.
 A simulation study in OpenAI Gym indicates the advantage of risk-aware reward shaping for various RL agents.
 Also, we point out that proximal policy optimization (PPO) is likely to be the best RL method that works with risk-aware reward shaping.

 Title: Implementation of Real-time Control by ROS and ROS2